-In addition to celebrating this Mass for the 150th anniversary of your parish, I am here with you this morning also for a parish pastoral visit, as

-I make my way around the diocese visiting each of our 129 parishes.
+I am here with you this morning for a parish pastoral visit, as I make my way around the diocese visiting each of our 129 parishes.
 Yesterday, I celebrated Confirmation and First Holy Communion at Immaculate Conception Church in Pierron for Immaculate Conception Parish, St. Nicholas Parish, Pocahontas, and St. Gertrude Parish, Grantfork.
 After Mass today, I look forward to greeting as many of you as possible.
-Earlier this morning, I celebrated Mass Saint Nicholas Church in Pocahontas.
-Then, this afternoon, I will meet with the Parish Finance and Pastoral Councils and other Parish Leaders to hear about all the good things that are happening here at these three parishes to implement our Fourth Diocesan Synod.
+Then, at ten o'clock this morning, I will celebrate the Jubilee Mass for the 150th Anniversary of Saint Gertrude Parish in Grantfork.